Want to visit Yogyakarta and are looking for the best things to do in this cultural city? You’re in the right place!

 Keraton Ratu Boko

-Ratu Boko is located 3 kilometers away, up the hillside, from Prambanan temple with direct views onto it, the Merapi volcano and the city of Yogyakarta.
-The main point to see here are the main portals, with a large central door and two smaller ones on each side.
-However, within the complex you will still find an area that was used for public hearings, the former princess palace, a swimming pool, a cave and a miniature temple.
+Ratu Boko is located 3 kilometers away, up the hillside, from the Prambanan temple with direct views onto it, the Merapi volcano, and the city of Yogyakarta.
+The main point to see here is the main portals, with a large central door and two smaller ones on each side.
+However, within the complex, you will still find an area that was used for public hearings, the former princess palace, a swimming pool, a cave, and a miniature temple.

 The entrance ticket costs US$ 25 (approximately 380,000 IDR) and can be purchased along with the ticket for Prambanan (US$ 40 or about 600,000 IDR, including transfer service between the two attractions).